P1.2 Field Mapping and Exploration

 Course fee: exact amount will be communicated at the information session, but it will likely not be less than 200-250 EUR per person, so come prepared.
 It will cover lodging and course materials only.

-- first week of classes: preliminary information session.
+- 02.11.2017: preliminary information session.
 This happens during the first meeting of the "field seminar".
 Please make sure to be present for the whole two hours of the seminar.